dongska/Flappy-Bird-EasyX/README.md

 # Flappy-Bird-EasyX
-Flappy Bird Game in C++ ; Using object-oriented programming and the EasyX graphics library.
+Flappy Bird Game in C++ ; Friendly to beginner!
+Using object-oriented programming and the EasyX graphics library.

 If you find this project helpful, please give us a ⭐️ Star!
-It is very important to us and can help more people discover and use this project.

 The game involves controlling a bird by clicking the screen to avoid obstacles (columns).
 The project uses object-oriented programming to structure different functionalities of the game.